Log data out-the-box. Standalone. Link your CAN bus to your server in <2 mins

 The CANedge2 CAN bus logger is easy to integrate in existing systems, making it ideal as a hardware platform for CAN bus telematics solutions.
 Configuration files, server interfaces, log files etc. all utilize open file formats, with open source API tools available.
 Further, all software is 100% open source and customizable - for example the CANcloud telematics platform, or the customizable Grafana dashboards.

-Key improvements with the CANedge2 include:
+Key improvements in the CANedge vs. CLX000 include:

 - Industrial SD: The CANedge uses an industrial SD card, improving performance, life time, temperature range & more

 - Channels: 2 x CAN/LIN channels, enabling logging of 2 x CAN + 2 x LIN in parallel

 - Aluminum enclosure: New enclosure is as compact as the CLX000, but far more robust and offers flanges for mounting

 - Power out: Power external modules via the 2nd port, e.g. a GPS-to-CAN or Temperature-to-CAN module